amandajeng19/amanda-eng.github.io/README.md

 The purpose of this site is create a professional online presence to publish my work for IAT 355.
 To build the site, I used HTML, CSS, JavaScript, and Git/GitHub.
 - The "Index/Home" page includes descriptions of me (Amanda Eng), my professional and educational background, my personal interests, and my contact information.
 - The "Visualizations" page displays interactive visualizations, made using Tableau.
+- The "fonts.css" file and the fonts folder are used to display my chosen font, Vend Sans.
+- The "main.js" and "vis.js" are used to add interactivity to the index and visualizations pages, respectively.